 - 1/2 cup dried cranberries or raisins

-- 3 Tb unsalted butter chilled and cut into small pieces
+- 3 tablespoons unsalted butter, chilled and cut into small pieces

 - 3/4 cup plain yogurt

-- 1-2 Tb milk if needed to moisten
+- 1-2 tablespoons milk or buttermilk, if needed to moisten

-Sift together flour, sugar, baking powder, and baking soda.
-Mix in the butter into the flour mixture with a pastry cutter or use fingers.
+In a large bowl, sift together flour, sugar, baking powder, and baking soda.
+Mix the butter into the flour mixture with a pastry cutter or use your your fingers.
 Add dried cranberries or raisins and mix until thoroughly combined.
 Set aside

 Transfer loaf to wire rack and let cool at least 5 minutes before cutting into slices.